pytorch/pytorch/docs/source/community/governance.rst

 The Process for Nomination
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Each module will have it's own process, please conact module maintainers
+* Each module has its own process.
+Please contact module maintainers for more information.
   however if there is no one, you can file a request to the core maintainers
   via [this form](https://forms.gle/xNeu1byGMZVHcA2q7).
 Core maintainers are
   meeting each 3 months.